hmans/miniplex/README.md

 world.addComponent(entity, "velocity", { x: 10, y: 0, z: 0 })
 ```

+### Querying Entities

 We're going to write some code that moves entities according to their velocity.
-You will typically implement this as something called a **system**, which, with Miniplex, are typically just normal functions that fetch the entities they are interested in, and then perform some operation on them.
+You will typically implement this as something called a **system**, which, in Miniplex, are typically just normal functions that fetch the entities they are interested in, and then perform some operation on them.

-Create an archetype:
+Fetching only the entities that a system is interested in is the most important part in all this, and it is done through something called **archetypes** that can be thought of as similar to a database index.

+Since we're going to move entities, we're interested in entities that have both the `position` and `velocity` components, so let's create an archetype for that:

 ```ts
 const movingEntities = world.createArchetype("position", "velocity")
 ```

-Implement a system (in Miniplex, systems are just normal functions that operate on the world, and leaves it up to you to run them):
+### Implementing Systems

+Now we can implement our system, which is really just a function -- or any other piece of code -- that uses the archetype to fetch the associated entities and then iterates over them:

 ```ts
 function movementSystem(world) {